merto-dvp/spirit-docker-v2/README.md

 	python manage.py createsuperuser
 	python manage.py runserver

-And it is hosted on GitHub: https://github.com/merto-dvp/django-spirit-ready-app
+And it is also hosted on GitHub!: https://github.com/merto-dvp/django-spirit-ready-app

 Project name will be set to mysite.
 App folder is configured to run mysite project as default.